swiss-art-research-net/docs.swissartresearch/docs/et/do.md

 ### Representation

-This information category  allows the documentation, where possible, of the content of the digital object itself as well as a classification of the types of entity, by categorical subject, that the digital object is referenced to..
+This information category allows the documentation, where possible, of the content of the digital object itself as well as a classification of the types of entity, by categorical subject, that the digital object is referenced to.

 <table>
   <tr>